ndwarshuis/womp/README.md

 * fiber
 * other organics such as phytosterols, organic acids, cholines, etc

-Summary data can be output as YAML, JSON, or tsv format.
+Summary data can be output as YAML, JSON, or TSV format.
 The first is meant to be "human readable" and all are suitable for downstream processing by other tools if one wants to calculate additional metrics (ie in R or python).